microsoft/VirtualClient/website/docs/guides/usage-scenarios/test-disks.md

 Virtual Client implements a set of DiskFilters to accomplish this.

 Disk Filters are delimited by ampersand '&'.
 FilterName and FilterValues are delimited by colon, if applicable.
-The following filter will return you the disks that are not OS Disk, and is between 3TB and 5TB in size.
+For example, the following filter will return you the disks that are not OS Disk, and is between 3TB and 5TB in size.
 ```bash
 OSDisk:false&SizeGreaterThan:3TB&SizeLessThan:5TB
 ```